SparkPost/bouncy-sink/README.md

 The sink responds to a some mails with an FBL back to SparkPost in ARF format.
 The reply is constructed as follows:

-- Checks noted below must pass
+- Additional checks below must pass
 - The FBL `From:` header address and `MAIL FROM` is the received mail `To:` header value, which must be present
 - The FBL `To:` header address and `RCPT TO` is derived by looking up the received mail `Return-Path:` MX, according to the below table
 - The `X-MSFBL` header is populated from the received mail